minecraftforum/rules-archive/rules/minecraft_pocket_edition/rules.markdown

 # Minecraft: Pocket Edition

+* __Do not partake in or create platform wars__

+  Please do not make threads or comments regarding one platform being better than the other as they encourage flame wars within the community.

+* __Do not post update threads__

+  Threads requesting dates on when a certain update is to be released are not allowed.
+They are considered to be spamming the section as they have no discussion value.
+Such threads will be locked for redundancy.

 ## Discussion

 * The discussion section is for general Pocket Edition discussion which does not fit into any other Pocket Edition forum.